 If you are considering a pay-for-leads program you should conduct your own evaluation.

 redacted text Basic Evaluation

 Recently I conducted an in-depth evaluation of redacted text’s (XXX) “Group Public Media Advertising” offering.
-I was discussing my evaluation with an attorney who will be attending my upcoming Private Legal Marketing Academy and he urged me to write a review of the service to explain why I chose not to work with XXX at this time.
+I was discussing my evaluation with an attorney who will be attending an upcoming marketing meeting that I am hosting and he urged me to write a review of the service to explain why I chose not to work with XXX at this time.
 He thought that other law firms would benefit from understanding how I evaluate legal marketing vendors and opportunities.

 In this article I will relay as much information as I can about the source(s) of the information I obtained and the thought process behind my conclusions.

 redacted text DATA/INFORMATION SOURCES